-AggieSat2 was tasked with collecting two orbits (180 minutes) of DRAGON GPS data and returning it to the ground.
-The spacecraft was not required to collect two consecutive orbits.
+AggieSat2 was tasked with collecting two orbits (180 minutes) of DRAGON GPS data and returning the data to the ground.
+The data were not required to be from two consecutive orbits.

 LONESTAR Program Review